 Suppliers must not engage in or support the use of child labour.
-They must comply with the minimum employment age limit defined by national law or by International Labor Organization (ILO) conventions, whichever is higher.
+This applies to workers directly employed by the Supplier or any third party providing raw materials, components, labour or services to the Supplier.
+Suppliers must comply with the minimum employment age limit defined by national law or by International Labour Organization (ILO) conventions, whichever is higher.
 Suppliers must also be able to verify the age of all workers to ensure compliance.
 Furthermore, young workers (under the age of 18) must not undertake work which is hazardous or unsafe to their physical and mental health.